allan-barreto/allan-barreto/README.md

   <ul>
   <li> 💻 Junior Developer, in career transition.
   <li> 🌎 Living in São Paulo, Brasil.
-  <li> 🛠️ I like the frontend stack, but backend and cloud computing is where I belong.
+  <li> 🛠️ I like to work with DevOps and Cloud Services.
   <li> 🔭 Science enthusiast.
 I love to understand how all things work.
   <li> 🎲 My hobbies include: Videogames, movies, boardgames and music.
   </ul>